automated-ch/esp32-temperature-and-voltage-ssl/README.md

 # esp32 temperature measurement with ds18b20 including battery status
 Meassure temperature with a ds18b20 tmperature sensor and send the data to a remote server.
 The identity of the remote server is verified by its root certificate and https is used to secure the communication withe remote server.

+The battery voltage is also measured via ADC and sent to the server.

 ### measure temperature with a ds18B20
 To meassure the temperature with a ds18b20 sensor you need a pullup resistor with 4.7K Ohm.